1. Can you tell us a little bit about the band for those that have never heard of you before?

 I was looking for a label to work with for Vanhelgas upcoming releases when I got in contact with Art Of Propaganda.
 They're great support and I'm very pleased with the co-operation.
 I think we will work together for a long while.

-7. On a worldwide level how has your music been recieved by fans of black metal?
+7. On a worldwide level how has your music been received by fans of black metal?

 To be honest, I don't know.